simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 Okay, that's a joke with a grain of truth.
 Most tutorials just throw a lot of `npm install` statements at you - and there is good reason for it.

-Explaining what all packages in a tutorial do is cumbersome, and most people don't have the time to read an in depth explanation anyways.
+Explaining what all these packages do is cumbersome, and most readers don't have the time for an in depth explanation anyways.
+I will try to explain a little more than normal here.

 > In a hurry?
 Read the <tldr-link>summary</tldr-link>

-Still here?
-Okay, let's go on, it will get quite nerdy from here!
+Still reading?
+Okay, let's get into the weeds, it might get quite nerdy from here!

 ![GIF of Christina Aguilera dancing to "Let's get nerdy"](https://res.cloudinary.com/simonvomeyser/image/upload/v1606575661/testing-vue/lets-get-nerdy.gif)